 If you’re a defendant in a divorce case, the judge may only be interested in whether or not your spouse can prove your guilt.
 If the case is uncontested, there’s less of a chance of being charged with lying under oath.
 But if there’s no evidence to back up your claims and recordings don’t exist, it becomes more difficult for you to defend yourself against perjury.

 In summary, perjury is a serious federal offense.
 A conviction can result in years of imprisonment and heavy fines, as well as loss of your right to vote (among many other things).
-It’s not something to take lightly.
+It’s not something to take lightly criminal court.

 If you’re charged with perjury, it’s best to consult with an experienced family law attorney right away.
 Your lawyer can help you gather evidence and prepare your defense.
 If the case goes to trial, your attorney will be there by your side and will make sure that you have a fair trial.